HelloInnovation/HelloInnovation.github.io/README.md

 * 4+ years of development experience
 * 2+ years experience with rails
 * Solid understanding of Agile/Scrum processes is a plus
-* Experience with high traffic websites in Ruby is another plus
+* 1+ years of Experience with high traffic websites in Ruby is another plus

 ## Positions